coffeacloudberry/galleria/README.md

 ### Add Content

-Tracks and photos are transformed with [command line tools](cli) written in Python 3.11.
+Tracks and photos are transformed with [command line tools](cli) written in Python 3.11 and Rust 2021.
 The list of stories and photo metadata fetched by the website are statically generated at build time thanks to a [custom Webpack plugin](config/stories-webpack-plugin.js) and [utilities](config/utils.js).
 Rebuild or rerun the local server to apply the changes.

 ### Running